-Die Übernahme der ostdeutschen Presse zur Wendezeit. - Book based on my dissertation, combining all of the above for a German readership (Publisher: Links Verlag).
+Die Übernahme der ostdeutschen Presse zur Wendezeit. - Book based on my dissertation, combining all of the above for a German readership (Publisher: Halem Verlag).

 “On the Disappearance of Critical Theory in German Communication Research.” - Article based on literature review, primary sources, and interviews on the absence of the Frankfurt School tradition in German Communication Research.